 Gidgegannup Primary School was opened in 1992 and is located in the Shire of Swan which is considered to be outer Metropolitan.
 The school is in a very tranquil setting, being on the outskirts of town and backing onto a rural aspect.
 The classroom clusters are built on the contours of a hill using this elevation to advantage.

-Gidgegannup Primary School is a level 4 primary school with a total enrolment of 231 students.
+Gidgegannup Primary School is a level 4 primary school with a total enrolment of 204 students.
 69 of our students travel to and from school on one of five buses.
-The school has three teaching blocks each consisting of a 5 classroom cluster, a resource block containing the school library, art room and music room, a general purpose transportable building, which is used for the teaching of instrumental music and technology.
+The school has three teaching blocks each consisting of a 5 classroom cluster, a resource block containing the school library, art room and music room.
 We currently provided Art, Music, Science, PE and Literacy support.
 Our LOTE language is Chinese which is delivered online by video link with Beijing.

 Our vision is a school in partnership with the wider community, will provide an environment where everyone belongs and every child's academic, social, emotional and physical needs are nurtured.